 10. Tomb of Safdarjung

-Closest metro station- Jor Bagh (Yellow line)
+Closest metro station- Jor Bagh (Yellow Line)

 9. Garden of Five Senses

 Garden of Five Senses is more than a park.
-Spread over 20 acres, this rocky terrain garden has a various themes to surprise its visitors.
+Spread over 20 acres, this rocky terrain garden has various themes to surprise its visitors.
 There you can enjoy 25 sculptures, murals, water bodies, bamboo court and wait, have we told you that it is known for its herbs and solar energy park.
-The Garden of Five Senses is a replica of Replica of the Mexican Mayan Labná Arc.
+The Garden of Five Senses is a replica of the Mexican Mayan Labná Arc.
 A walk in this park during pleasant weather will surely energize you.